xaur/decred-news/guidelines.md

 ### Typography

-This applies to English texts only:
+This applies to English texts only.

+#### Spelling

-- Use US English spelling for consistency.
+Use US English consistently, see common spelling [differences](https://www.tysto.com/uk-us-spelling-list.html) with British English.

-- Use simple word forms when possible.
+Use simple word forms when possible.

+#### Numbers

-- For large numbers always use either uppercase `K/M/B/T` or full `thousand/millions/billions/trillions`
+For _large numbers_ always use either uppercase `K/M/B/T` or full `thousand/millions/billions/trillions`, e.g.:

+- `$53K`
-  - e.g. `$53K` or `$7 million`
+- `$7 million`

-- For small numbers use as few decimal places as necessary to reduce noise, but enough to retain context.
+For _small numbers_ use as few decimal places as necessary to reduce noise, but enough to retain context.
 Examples:

 - for the locked DCR (absolute DCR and percentage of the circulating supply) we use two decimal places because the fluctuations are small and because a lot of money is behind this number: `Locked amount was 4.83-5.06 million DCR, which corresponded to 48.3-49.8% of the available supply.`

-  - for double-digit pool's hashrate share no decimals are necessary, but are needed for smaller numbes: `F2Pool 21%, UUPool 19%, lab.antpool.com 16.5%, Poolin 9.5%, BTC.com 7.3%, Luxor 2.2%, BeePool 0.14%, Coinmine 0.12%, suprnova 0.08%`
+- for double-digit pool's hashrate share no decimals are necessary, but are needed for smaller numbes: `F2Pool 21%, UUPool 19%, AntPool 17%, Poolin 10%, BTC.com 7.3%, Luxor 2.2%, BeePool 0.14%, Coinmine 0.12%, suprnova 0.08%`

 - same for node versions: `Roughly 78% run dcrd v1.4.0, 5.7% are dcrwallet v1.4.0 and 6.2% are v1.5.0(pre) dev builds.`

+#### Dates

+For dates use short month format and no `th` after day number: `Jan 7`, `Feb 15` and so on.

+In dev speak, the format is `MMM D`.
+Add year if necessary: `Oct 15, 2018`.

+#### Characters

-- Stick to ASCII character set, except the main heading (first line in the file) and names.
+Stick to ASCII character set, except the main heading (first line in the file) and names.
 Modern renderers like GitHub Pages or Medium take care of it and properly render quotes, dashes, etc.

 - Use ` - ` (space, hyphen, space) to separate parts of sentences where you would use emdash.
 - Use hyphen `-` for number ranges where you would use endash, e.g. `Jan 15-20`.
 - Use `'` for single and `"` for double quotes.
 - Non-ASCII is ok in names, e.g. `Permabull Niño`.

-- For dates use short month format and no `th` after day number: `Jan 7`, `Feb 15` and so on.
-In dev speak, the format is `MMM D`.
-Add year if necessary: `Oct 15, 2018`.
+#### Capitalization

-- Capitalize `Treasury` when used as a proper noun or formal entity, e.g. `The (Decred) Treasury`.
+Capitalize `Treasury` when used as a proper noun or formal entity, e.g. `The (Decred) Treasury`.
 Other uses must be lowercase, e.g. `The Decred project has a treasury`, `treasury funds`, `treasury payouts`, etc. ([discussion](https://matrix.to/#/!TbVdEHFJcNnQyCJpZI:decred.org/$K43TEh3otkfjYZBWJ9WeM7fSrFDRzHu5vk4LjHRDVF0))

-- Use "Sentence case" for Selected articles, Videos and Audio.
+Use "Sentence case" for Selected articles, Videos and Audio.

 > In sentence case, the title is written as if it were a sentence.
 This is considered a more casual style and is commonly used in newspapers and on the web for headline capitalization.
 There are a couple reasons why writers choose sentence case over title case:
 >
 > - One could argue that capitalized words slow down a reader's ability to scan, while a title written in sentence case could be perceived as having an uninterrupted flow.
 > - Some publications prefer this style simply because it's more likely to preserve consistency.
 With sentence case, there's no nitpicking over the capitalization of a three-letter preposition. ([grammar.yourdictionary.com](https://grammar.yourdictionary.com/capitalization/rules-for-capitalization-in-titles.html))

-[Translations](translating.md) are encouraged to follow the spirit of simplicity and consistency above, but are free to adapt to standards of their language.
+[Translations](translating.md) are encouraged to follow the spirit of simplicity and consistency of this style guide, but are free to adapt to standards of their language.

 ### Linting